Queen of the Desert (film): Releases

-The film premiered at 65th Berlin International Film Festival in February 2015.
+The film premiered at the 65th Berlin International Film Festival in February 2015.
 It had a theatrical release in Germany on September 3, 2015.
 A different cut of the film was screened at AFI Fest in November 2015.
 Originally, Atlas Distribution Co. acquired the US distribution rights of the film and planned to have a wide release in fall 2015.
 However, IFC Films later acquired distribution rights with a planned spring 2017 release.

 Reception

 Critical response

 The film received mostly negative reviews from critics, but the performance of Kidman was praised.
-Review aggregator Rotten Tomatoes gives the film a score of 15% based on 59 reviews with a weighted average rating of 4.2/10 and the site's consensus: "Queen of the Desert unites some undeniably talented professionals, but it's difficult to discern what drew them together – or understand how its compelling real-life story became such a muddled mess."
-The critical aggregator website Metacritic holds the film at a normalized score of 39 out of 100 based on 18 reviews.
+The critical aggregator website Metacritic gave the film a score of 39 out of 100 based on 18 reviews.

 Peter Bradshaw of The Guardian gave the film two out of five stars, saying that "Werner Herzog’s biopic of English adventurer Gertrude Bell is impeccably mounted, competently made, entirely respectable – and a bit of a plod" and praised Kidman and Pattinson that "she (Kidman) does a perfectly reasonable job with this difficult role and she is well cast" and "Pattinson carried off this (minor) role well enough."
 Peter Debruge of Variety called the film a "compelling but dramatically underpowered epic" and notes that "Kidman convincingly manages to play Bell as a delicate yet determined twentysomething, forging her way across untamed deserts, but still fragile enough to fall in love on two separate occasions."